 Review of Mental Health Governance in South Australia

-The South Australian Government has released the Report into the Mental Health Governance in South Australia, and its Interim Response, for consultation.
+The South Australian Government has released the Final Response to the Report into the Mental Health Governance in South Australia.

 In September 2018, the State Government engaged an independent consultant – Aspex Consulting – to review the governance of mental health services across the state.